 By bundling products together that complement each other, you will be the only seller with a standalone listing.
 That means zero competition for the buy box.

 Customers will pay more for the convenience they get from the bundled items.
-When grouped properly, selling product bundles can be more profitable than selling individual products.
+When grouped properly, selling amazon product bundles can be more profitable than selling individual products.
 That’s because you can set your own price without worrying about competition.

 How do you find the right products to bundle?
 Use the ‘frequently bought together‘ section to find products that sell with your existing products.
 Using these insights, you can create bundles that save money and clicks for your customer.
 This, in turn, increases your average order value (AOV) and CLV.